DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-18-scooters-are-back-dart-hires-100-security-officers-weekend-transit-more-popular-post-pandemic.md

 * Scooters (rented and privately owned) may not be ridden on or in: sidewalks, trails, parks, plazas, on roads with a speed limit of 35 MPH or higher, and in other designated No-Ride Zones.
 Riders must dismount and walk their device through these areas.

 [Interactive map](https://dallasgis.maps.arcgis.com/apps/webappviewer/index.html?id=19ba664de1f741c4876dec2fd56b3477) of Slow-Ride Zones, No Ride Zones, No Parking zones, and scooter/bicycle parking corrals.

+**Scooter Tips**

+Before riding an electric scooter for the first time, it's a good idea to read an online [beginner's guide to riding an electric scooter](https://riderguide.com/safety/how-to-ride-an-electric-scooter/).